(View from the Pullman Hotel)

 Much like its Stateside counterpart New York City, Paris is full to the brim with hotels, hostels, and accommodations of every variety to fit any budget, location, and aesthetic.
 Here are a few of my suggestions for finding the best lodging for you:

 1) I learned the hard way that the most important factor in choosing lodging in Paris is not how fancy the rooms are, the length of the room service menu, or even the price, but the proximity to a Metro stop.
 This is particularly true if you are traveling during months when snow or rain are common.
 After a long day of walking the city, when you are loaded down with heaping bags of brand new Louis Vuitton purses and Christian Louboutin heels, the difference between a one mile walk and a one block walk can make a huge difference!
 If you choose a place that is inexpensive but a long trek from a metro stop, your tired feet may eventually persuade you to skip the metro and opt for a taxi.
 This can add on an extra 50-100 USD per day to your travel costs, in which case you would be better off opting for the pricier but more conveniently located hotel anyway.
-Nearly all hotels will tell you that they are located close to the metro (which is partially true, as you’re never really more than a mile from a metro stop within the city), but your best bet is to pull up Google Maps and get directions from your hotel of choice to the nearest station (in Google maps, Metro stops are marked by a blue letter M in a white circle with a blue border).
-Map distances can be deceiving, so make sure to use the “Directions” feature (and make sure you set it to “walking” mode by clicking the image of the walking figure) to get the exact distance.
+Nearly all hotels will tell you that they are located close to the metro (which is partially true, as you’re never really more than a mile from a metro stop within the city), but your best bet is to pull up your CityMapper App and get directions from your hotel of choice to the nearest station.
 I recommend staying under 300 meters when possible, but the shorter the better.
 Keep in mind that a meter is similar in length to a yard, so 300 meters is similar in length to three football fields.
 In addition to proximity to a Metro stop, proximity to a boulangerie or patisserie can be an unexpected but wonderful perk.
-It can actually save you a lot of money to be able to walk across the street and grab a couple of croissants or a baguette to fill yourself up in the morning, rather than spending a lot of money on a hefty breakfast or lunch each day, and you’ll feel more Parisien in the process.
+It can actually save you a lot of money to be able to walk across the street and grab a couple of croissants or a baguette to fill yourself up in the morning, rather than spending a lot of money on a hefty breakfast or lunch each day, and you’ll feel more Parisian in the process.

 4) Leave your American perceptions at home.
 Residences in Paris are often situated in older buildings, which means that rooms are typically very very small, have older windows that let in lots of ambient noise, and lack amenities such as air conditioners, closets, bathtubs, and elevators.
 Things that might be considered “dirty” by American standards – rusted metal, flaking paint, exposed pipes, unvarnished wooden floors, etc – are normal and expected.
 This is part of the charm and ambiance of Europe, and if you prepare yourself for things to be different and arrive with a flexible mindset, you’ll have a much more positive experience overall.

 6) If you’re more of a “skip the tourist attractions, show me the REAL Paris” kind of traveler, then consider alternative options such as AirBNB or Couchsurfing that allow you to stay in an apartment or spare room of a real Paris resident.
 With these services, you sort through listings and then contact the owner directly to arrange your stay.
-If you want a private rental with the high-end feel of a hotel room, a good alternative is CobbleStay, which offers luxurious short term apartment rentals in the top neighborhoods.
-With these options, you’ll not only get your own private bedroom, living room, and bathroom, but also your own private kitchen (for storing all that delicious cheese and wine you purchase every day!), and in some cases extra bedrooms or fold out couches, balconies or terraces, or private gardens, as well as free unlimited TV/internet/phone access.
+With the AirBNB option, you’ll not only get your own private bedroom, living room, and bathroom, but also your own private kitchen (for storing all that delicious cheese and wine you purchase every day!), and in some cases extra bedrooms or fold out couches, balconies or terraces, or private gardens, as well as free unlimited TV/internet/phone access.
 These options are often far more affordable than hotels, with small apartments available for only 50-60 Euro a night and high end apartments available for 200-300 Euro a night.

 Here are some of my favorite hotels in Paris that are ideal for couples looking for an intimate, romantic getaway for their vacation (all prices in Euro):